 The Holy Grail of every mechatronics architect is probably making a system fully autonomous.
 For years numerous ideas were born out of the imagination of inventors.
 As of today, unfortunately, none of them are ideal and few are well suited for medical devices.
 Which is why Vitruvens aims to be a pioneer in the development of application specific autonomous energy solutions which combines patient comfort, miniaturization and reliability.

-- Power transmission through metallic surfaces like Titane without heating up
+- Power transmission through metallic surfaces like titanium without heating up

-- FDA allows higher power density for ultrasound wave up to 720 mW/cm2 versus 10 mW/cm2 for RF energy transmission
+- The FDA allows higher power density for ultrasound waves of up to 720 mW/cm2 versus 10 mW/cm2 for RF energy transmission

-- Higher efficiency: Ability to focus the energy beam on the target, enabling higher miniaturization versus RF technics.
+- Higher efficiency: the ability to focus the energy beam on the target, enabling higher miniaturization versus RF technics